learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 - The _test_ cluster is used for testing apps
 - The _prod_ cluster is used for running apps in production

-This allows you to custmise each cluster for its specific task.
+This allows you to customise each cluster for its specific task.

-For example, you could augment the _dev_ cluster with development and debugging tools that faciliate the work of the developers.
+For example, you could augment the _dev_ cluster with development and debugging tools that facilitate the work of the developers.

 Or you could install various testing frameworks in the _test_ cluster.